ManoelSilva/embrapa-viticulture-api/infra/README.md

 # Infrastructure as Code (IaC) for Embrapa Viticulture API

-This directory contains the Terraform configuration for deploying the Embrapa Viticulture API on AWS.
+This directory contains the Terraform configuration and deployment scripts for the Embrapa Viticulture API on AWS.

 ## Prerequisites